wlingca/rdssms/workshop/content/Lab5/5_restore/_index.en.md

 #### ***Using rds_restore_database***

-* Use the following SQL Script in SSMS to restore the backup that we back up in previous task with a different name.
+* Use the following SQL Script in SSMS to restore the backup that we backed up in previous task with a different name.

         USE msdb
         GO